QED-92/cyber-security/modules/sql-injections/sql-injections.md

 http://94.237.54.192:55159/search.php?port_code=%27+UNION+SELECT+1%2C2%2C3%2C4--+
 ```

-The fourth column returns a successful response, meaning that the table has four columns.
+A successful response indicates that the injected `UNION SELECT` matches the column count of the original query.

 ![Filtered output](images/union-select.png)

 Even though the table has four columns, all columns are not necessarily shown in the output.
 The attacker must figure out which columns are shown in order to determine where to inject payloads.

-The attacker performs a `UNION` injection, by specifying four columns, and observes the output returned by the query.
+A `UNION` injection is then performed by specifying four columns.

 ```sql
 cn' UNION SELECT 1,2,3,4--